-All Swansea Freshman Academy students, faculty, and staff must wear a Lexington 4 ID at all times.
+All Swansea High School students, faculty, and staff must wear a Lexington 4 ID at all times.
 The ID must be worn around the neck or attached to the shirt in an appropriate location.
+Those students in Auto Tech or Welding may attach their IDs to the bottom of their shirts or their pants' waistbands in accordance with safety protocols.
+Once students leave these classes, the ID should be worn as normal.